John889/fapsecure-macos/README.md

 fapsecure for macOS
 ----------------------
-*Contains an app blocker, you could block any apps that you want.
+*Includes an app blocker, you could block any apps that you want.
+*Includes a file/folder protector, which could be used to protect any file/folder/app including the hosts file.
 *Blocks Tor and other unsafe browsers
 *It will enforce Cleanbrowsing family DNS (IPV4) by default on all versions of macOS.
 (Enforces SafeSearch and blocks porn)

 A random password will be automatically generated on your desktop.
 You need to save that.
 If you lose the password, you'll have to wait for 4 hours to stop fapsecure.